Frequently Asked Questions

 What do you use to wrap soap?
 We now use a biodegradable eco-friendly glassine paper bag rather than the plastic wrap for soap.
 For our pre-made gift items that are boxed or in baskets, the soaps are still wrapped in plastic (the original way) to maintain a gifting esthetic.
 We apologize to anyone who might be disappointed in the presentation of the individual glassine bags

 Do you offer classes?
 We do.
 Check out our events calendar on the website for a list of all free events and for reservations links to upcoming hands-on classes.
 Our workshop is a production facility for our store.
 It is in operation almost every day of the week.
-Ceasing operations to prepare for private workshops can be costly, which is why we often say no to private events.
-Cost of holding a private workshop event for 5 to 10 people is $1200.00
+Ceasing operations to prepare for private workshops can be costly, which is why we do not offer private events.

 How will know my order is ready or shipped?
 Immediately after you placed your order, you should have received a confirmation email.
 Check your spam folder if you did not.
 When your order is ready to be picked up or is being shipped, you will receive an email with all the details, including your UPS tracking number.